Written by Doug Crouch

-One of the most potent and exemplary design of tropical permaculture is the banana circle.
+One of the most potent and exemplary designs of tropical permaculture is the banana circle.
 It has multiple functions that include the following but are not limited to them just as Bill Mollison once said: (the yield is theoretically unlimited, it is only our imagination and information that does)

 - Compost pile (anti-burning of organic material)